 How do I find the Corrimal Community Church (CCC) Hub?

-The Hub (as we refer to our building in our neighbourhood) is located at 9 Augusta Street East Corrimal NSW
+The Hub (as we refer to our building and facilities in our neighbourhood) is located at 9 Augusta Street East Corrimal NSW

 How would you describe this church?
 What do you believe?

 The simplest answer is we are a Baptist Association of NSW & ACT affiliated church that believes what most main stream, orthodox Christian churches believe.
 A better answer is that the specific journey that we collectively believe, will, in the short to long term make more sense to everyone.
 Here are a few paragraphs that explain what we mean.

 At Corrimal Community Church, we realise that whilst many believe in God some people are often uncomfortable with organised religion.
 Well … so are we!
 We are everyday people who simply think the church should look more like Jesus than any alternative we can come up with.